PrintDURATION: 5 days

 There are two exam options for the PMQ qualification:

-A three hour paper where candidates must answer ten from sixteen questions covering 37 syllabus topics.
+A three hour exam where candidates must answer ten from sixteen questions covering 37 syllabus topics.
 “If you’re not PRINCE2 Practitioner qualified”.

 Your trainer will support you throughout the course and prepare you for your exam.
 The information below is key to what the APM examiners want from you.